-Last year after the US election results, palladium prices rallied supported by expectations that President Trump will actually boost economic growth and as a result increase automotive demand.
-Almost 75% of the world’s palladium production is used in auto-catalysts so sentiment was strong for palladium.
+Last year after the US election results, palladium prices rallied supported by expectations that President Trump will actually boost economic growth and as a result, increase automotive demand.
+Almost 75% of the world’s palladium production is used in auto-catalysts so the sentiment was strong for palladium.

 The platinum-palladium spread has narrowed substantially from $375 before the US election to $175 right now.
 This reflects clearly tighter underlying fundamentals for palladium.

-HSBC’s forecast for for this year rose to $790 from $760, while Capital Economics sees palladium rising to $800 an ounce by the end of 2017, as growth in the Chinese vehicle market slows from 2016.
-TD industries sees palladium $740 in 2017 and $790 in 2018, while Societe General sees the average palladium price rising to $750 in 2017.
+HSBC’s forecast for this year rose to $790 from $760, while Capital Economics sees palladium rising to $800 an ounce by the end of 2017, as growth in the Chinese vehicle market slows from 2016.
+TD industries see palladium at $740 in 2017 and $790 in 2018, while Societe General sees the average palladium price rising to $750 in 2017.